-The World Cultures & Societies Signature Assignment is an Individual and Cultural Reflection Journal.
+The World Cultures & Societies Signature Assignment (30% of Final Grade) - This assignment is an Individual and Cultural Reflection Journal.
 The search for life in the cosmos motivates research and inquiry across the world.
 Space exploration and science more generally connect to cultural and societal values and narratives.
 Examination of these different approaches allows students to see both cultural biases and the common interests that drive humans to understand our origins and seek life outside planet Earth.
 Students will describe, from their own perspective, the benefits and challenges of confronting some of the most vexing questions facing humanity.
 They will then describe, from one or multiple cultural perspectives, the values and practices that emerge from seeking answers to these questions.
 Students will submit a journal entry every two weeks.
 These regular submissions will be graded along with the Final Reflection to determine the World Cultures & Societies Signature Assignment fraction of the grade (30%).

-The Quantitative Reasoning Signature Assignment involves the design of an astrobiology mission of exploration.
+The Quantitative Reasoning Signature Assignment (30% of Final Grade) - This assignment involves the design of an astrobiology laboratory investigation using the samples returned from asteroid Bennu by the OSIRIS-Rex mission.
 This assignment has both an individual and a group component.
-For the individual component, each student will develop, articulate, and investigate their own Key Question related to the history of life on Earth or the search for life elsewhere in the Universe.
-Students will then team up to work together and develop a mission concept that addresses all their collective Key Questions.
-Each team will provide regular Mission Status Reports on their progress four times throughout the semester.
-These reports will include written, graphical, and video components.
+For the individual component, each student will develop, articulate, and investigate their own Key Question related to the history of the solar system and life on Earth.
+Students will then team up to work together as a laboratory group to define a series of measurements that addresses all their collective Key Questions.
+Each team will provide regular Laboratory Status Reports on their progress three times throughout the semester.
+These reports will include graphical and video components.
 The instructor will select a subset of the videos to show and discuss in class.
-Each student will also submit a Mission Individual Contribution Summary at each Mission Status Report deadline.
-These reports will be graded, along with the Final Mission Report to determine the Quantitative Reasoning Signature Assignment fraction of the grade (30%).
+Each student will also submit a Laboratory Individual Contribution Summary at each Status Report deadline.
+These reports will be graded to determine the Quantitative Reasoning Signature Assignment fraction of the grade (30%).